dmbarbour/wikilon/docs/AwelonLang.md

 Acceleration is a performance assumption for Awelon.

 A runtime will recognize and accelerate common functions.
 The accelerated implementation may be hand optimized and built into the runtime to achieve performance similar to a primitive.
-For example, many runtimes will accelerate the following functions:
+For example, runtimes might accelerate the following functions:

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a

 The runtime will look at the given definitions.
 Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
-Same for `i`.
+Whenever `i` appears at the end of a subprogram, we might leverage the tail-call optimization.

 In general, recognition of accelerators may be fragile.
-It may be that `i = [] w a d` is recognized where the logically equivalent `i = [] [] b a a d` or `i = [[]] a a d` are not recognized.
-Even changing function names might break accelerators.
+It may be that `i = [] w a d` is recognized where the logically equivalent `i = [[]] a a d` is not recognized.
+Even changing function names could break accelerators.
 This is ultimately up to the runtime.
-Due to this fragility, a runtime should carefully document recognized accelerators.
-A useful convention is to define a 'prelude' dictionary including the recognized accelerators.
-Another useful convention is to recognize definition of `foo.accel` as a flag that definition of `foo` should raise a warning if not accelerated, such that performance assumptions are recorded in the dictionary.
+Due to this fragility, a runtime should carefully document recognized accelerators, and provide some means to warn developers in case of bad assumptions.
+A useful convention is to define a prelude dictionary including the recognized accelerators, and to flag assumed accelerators by defining `foo.accel` if we expect `foo` to be accelerated.

 Critically, acceleration of functions extends to data representation.
 Natural numbers, for example, have a unary structure `42 = [41 S]`.
-But under the hood they can be represented by simple machine words, and arithmetic on natural numbers could be reduced to a machine operation.
-We could accelerate lists to use arrays under the hood, and even support in-place updates for unique references with copy-on-write techniques.
-We can feasibly accelerate linear algebra to leverage a GPGPU, or accelerate Kahn process networks to leverage distributed memory and CPUs.
+But under the hood they could be represented by simple machine words, and arithmetic on natural numbers could be reduced to a machine operation.
+We can accelerate lists to use array representations and in-place indexed updates for unique references.
+We can feasibly accelerate linear algebra to leverage a GPGPU, or accelerate Kahn process networks to leverage distributed CPUs and memory.

-Acceleration replaces performance applications of intrinsic functions or FFI.

 ## Annotations